Participer au site avec un Tip

 If `vectorized` is set ``False``, `statistic` will not be passed

-keyword argument `axis`, and is assumed to calculate the statistic
+keyword argument `axis` and is expected to calculate the statistic

 paired : bool, default: ``False``